 I have no doubt the mother of the straight A student preferred me to the jerk who was dating her precious little one.
 That’s because, as a parent, she wanted only the best (and safest) for her daughter.
 The same was true for all the adults who told me how much their daughters (and other girls) should love me.

 While neither is ideal, the cocky jerk is much closer to the ideal than the nice guy.
 So, when having to pick between the nice guy and the jerk, most women, especially younger ones, pick the jerk.
 It goes down to science.
 Women are programmed by evolution to prefer bad boys.

 While I felt sympathy for the parent who talked to me about her wayward daughter, my understanding of human nature made everything a lot clearer.
-It wasn’t just her daughter who was afflicted by bad boy syndrome.
+It wasn’t just her daughter who was afflicted with bad boy syndrome.
 Most women, especially at a young age, get a bad case of it.
 Some just make it out more unscathed than others.

 If you’re a “nice guy” then don’t get too worked up.
 Most women want to date good guys who treat them right.
 But, it’s not the most important thing in attraction.
 The most important thing is to actually be, you know, attractive.
 So, be confident, edgy, charming, powerful, and nice and you’ll have no problem dating.
 The vast majority of women prefer that to a reckless bad boy.